 Cash generated from operating activities of continuing operations in 2014 was \$169 million lower than 2013.
 Income from continuing operations and noncash deferred income tax provision and depreciation and amortization charges were \$769 million higher than 2013.
 The 2014 cash outflows for working capital were primarily driven by increases in inventory to support deliveries and other contractual commitments across all businesses.
 Reductions in accounts receivable in our aerospace businesses, driven primarily by accelerated customer collections and selected factoring primarily at Pratt & Whitney, were largely offset by increases in accounts receivable in our commercial businesses.
 Increases in accounts payable and accrued liabilities in our aerospace businesses, primarily related to customer advances at Pratt & Whitney, were largely offset by reductions in accounts payable and accrued liabilities in our commercial businesses.
-For 2013, cash outflows for working capital were similarly driven by increases in inventory to support deliveries and other contractual commitments, partially offset by increases in accounts payable and accrued liabilities in our commercial businesses.
-For 2013, cash outflows for working capital were similarly driven by increases in inventory to support deliveries and other contractual commitments, partially offset by increases in accounts payable and accrued liabilities, and increases in customer advances primarily related to contracts in progress at Otis and commercial aircraft orders at Sikorsky.
+For 2013, cash outflows for working capital were similarly driven by increases in inventory to support deliveries and other contractual commitments, partially offset by increases in accounts payable and accrued liabilities and other contractual commitments, partially offset by increases in accounts payable and accrued liabilities and other contractual commitments, partially offset by increases in accounts payable and accrued liabilities, and increases in customer advances primarily related to contracts in progress at Otis and commercial aircraft orders at Sikorsky.